atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 ### Rug Naming

-Rug editors, reviewers, executors and predicates in Rug DSL or TypeScript should have their names formatted using [UpperCamelCase][ucc].
+Rug editors, reviewers, executors and predicates should have their names formatted using [UpperCamelCase][ucc].

 [ucc]: http://wiki.c2.com/?UpperCamelCase